Quick Start

 model: simple # fitting model (simple, guan, fornasiero)

-label_type: hw # labeling type (aa or hw)
+label_type: hw # labeling type (aa or hw or hw_cell)

 isotopomers: 0,1,2,3,4,5 # isotopomer to integrate (0,1,2,3,4,5 for deuterium; 0,6 for heavy aa)